Molajo/Molajo/src/Molajo/Extension/View/README.md

 Rowsets are collections of data retrieved by the Model at the instruction of the Controller.

-The Controller processes each rowset, one at a time in a loop, passing data into the View.
+The Controller processes each resultset, one at a time in a loop, passing data into the View.

-The View formats and displays data from the rowset.
+The View formats and displays data from the resultset.

 ### What is a row? ###